 3.17 Ordinary Hazard Occupancy

-An occupancy where quantity and combustibility of contents is greater than that of a light hazard occupancy (See also IS 15105).
+An occupancy where quantity and combustibility of contents is greater than that of a light hazard occupancy (see also IS 15105).

 3.18 Orientation, Best Case

 When testing sprinklers for sensitivity in the plunge tunnel, the orientation of a sprinkler which results in the fastest operating time, or the lowest response time index (RTI).
 Typically, this orientation is one in which the sprinkler waterway axis and the plane of the frame arms are both perpendicular to the air flow and, in the case of non-symmetric elements, the heat responsive element is upstream of the frame arms.